estruyf/vscode-demo-time/docs/src/content/articles/demo-time-service/index.md

 The automated system begins manually so I can learn from real-world usage.
 Once the workflow is stable, the goal is a fully automated experience powered by AI and deeply integrated with Demo Time.

 I want to build this openly with your input.

-If you are interested, please reach out via [email: elio@struyfconsulting.be](mailto:elio@struyfconsulting.be).
+## Ready to reclaim your time?

+If you are ready to stop stressing over demos, here are your next steps:

+- **Join the waitlist** for the automated service by [emailing me](mailto:elio@struyfconsulting.be).
+- Share this post with your network to help us validate the demand.

 Let's make demos less stressful and more impactful—together!

 <img src="https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fdemotime.show%2Fdemo-time-as-service&countColor=%23263759" style="display:none" />